danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/01 Create and connect to an Azure Database for PostgreSQL Single Server/readme.md

    ![](Media/image0027.png)

-1. Allow access to Azure services option to ON
+1. Allow access to Azure services option to Yes

    On your PostgreSQL server page, under **Settings** page, click **Connection security** to open the Connection security page for the Azure Database for PostgreSQL